neondatabase/website/content/docs/extensions/extensions-intro.md

 <a href="/docs/extensions/pg_trgm" description="Provides functions and operators for determining the similarity of alphanumeric text based on trigram matching, and index operator classes for fast string similarity search" icon="app-store">pg_trgm</a>

-<a href="https://github.com/dimitri/prefix" description="A prefix range module that supports efficient queries on text columns with prefix-based searching and matching capabilities." icon="app-store">prefix</a>
+<a href="https://github.com/dimitri/prefix" description="A prefix range module that supports efficient queries on text columns with prefix-based searching and matching capabilities" icon="app-store">prefix</a>

-<a href="https://www.postgresql.org/docs/16/unaccent.html" description="A text search dictionary that removes accents from characters, simplifying text search in Postgres." icon="app-store">unaccent</a>
+<a href="https://www.postgresql.org/docs/16/unaccent.html" description="A text search dictionary that removes accents from characters, simplifying text search in Postgres" icon="app-store">unaccent</a>

 </DetailIconCards>